 When prepping a tooth for a posterior Zirconia crown, you will need to ensure that there is sufficient room for the wall thickness to have a minimum of 0.5 mm and ideally between 1 mm and 1.5 mm or 1.5 to 2 mm occlusal reduction.
 The prep should be tapered between 4°and 8°.
 It will also need to have a clearly visible and continuous circumferential chamfer and a reduction of at least 0.5 mm is required at the gingival margin.
 Just as with the preparation for an anterior crown, a bevel is not recommended.
 Ensure that all occlusal edges should be rounded.

-Although the Shoulder and Chamfer preparations are the most ideal, Feather edge preparations are typically not recommended, but can be acceptable for Zirconia crowns.
-Check with your dental laboratory to see if their fabrication process will allow for this form of prep, as different types of Zirconia do have different guidelines.
+Although the Shoulder and Chamfer preparations are the most ideal, Feather edge preparations are typically not recommended, but can be acceptable for full-Zirconia crowns.
+Check with your dental laboratory to see if their fabrication process will allow for this form of prep, as different types of Zirconia require different guidelines.

 Factors That May Make a Crown Preparation Unacceptable for a Zirconia Restoration

 To be acceptable for a Zirconia crown restoration, the preparation should not have any undercuts and it should not have a gutter preparation.
-A 90° shoulder is also unacceptable as are parallel wall preparations.
+Both 90° shoulder and parallel wall preparation are unacceptable.
 Sharp incisal or occlusal edges are not suitable for a zirconia restoration.

 Layered or Monolithic Restorations

-For restorations within the esthetic zone, a Zirconia crown layered on the facial, will provide optimal results.
-Over the past few years layering porcelain and techniques have improved significantly so a Zirconia substructure that has been layered with porcelain is unlikely to chip or fracture on the occlusal or incisal.
-However, if maximum strength is required because a patient has bruxism, a heavy bite or where there is only limited occlusal clearance, a monolithic crown may be a better solution.
+For restorations within the esthetic zone, a Zirconia crown layered on the facial, or full layering, will provide optimal results.
+Over the past few years layering porcelain techniques have improved significantly so a Zirconia substructure that has been layered with porcelain is unlikely to chip or fracture on the occlusal or incisal.
+However, if maximum strength is required because a patient has bruxism, a heavy bite or where there is only limited occlusal clearance, a monolithic crown may be a better posterior solution.
+Thanks to newer monolithic zirconia (single, solid blocks of zirconia), this type of crown is nearly unbreakable and built to withstand the harsh environment the back of the mouth endures better than all-porcelain crowns.
 Monolithic restorations are providing an increasingly aesthetic result with the introduction of High Translucency Zirconia or the DDS Lab product reference, Zirconia HT.

 Cementing and Finishing Zirconia Restorations